c-haisten/c2c_summit/c2c-summit-lab-guide.md

 ![Alt text for image](/screenshots/discover-risky-assets-10.png "Optional title")

 Well done, you helped identify alerts and vulnerabilities present in Exampli Corp's assets!
+As we have found there are several alerts and vulnerabilities associated with these GKE hosts, fortunately Exampli Corps has integrated Prisma Cloud with the organization's Jira instance.
+With this integration configured the appropriate system and application owners have been notified by email and Jira Issues have been created to track their remediation automatically.

+Now that we have learned about some vulnerabilties and misconfigurations on Exampli's GKE cluster let's learn a little bit more information about the applications running on them!
 ## Securing Applications at Runtime

 Wait a second, there are critical vulnerabilities in that deployed frontend image!
 Let’s take a few minutes to investigate all GCP resources that Exampli Corp owns and secure the final phase of the application lifecycle.